toolstack/gp-auto-extract/README.md

 A plugin for [GlotPress](https://wordpress.org/plugins/glotpress) that adds an option to extract original strings from a remote source repo directly in to a GlotPress project.

+Features:

+1. WordPress, GitHub and custom sources.
+2. Private GitHub repos with HTTP basic authentication.
+3. GitHub tags and branches.
+4. Importing for an existing extract file.

 To set it up, go to Settings->GP Auto Extract in WordPress.
-You'll see a list of your projects in GP along with two options:
+You'll see a list of your projects in GP, you can edit the settings for each one:

 1. Source Type
 2. Setting
+3. Branch/Tag (for GitHub repos only)
+4. Use HTTP Basic Authentication (for GitHub repos only)
+4. Import from existing file

 Each source type has the following settings associated with it: